 Kearsarge Pass Exit

-2020 Update: Inyo National Forest made a change to remove the allowance for exiting the trail for 24 hours to resupply.
+2020 Update: In 2020, Inyo National Forest made a change to remove the allowance for exiting the trail for 24 hours to resupply.
 Here is the new wording from the permit reservation page on Recreation.gov:

 A permit is valid for continuous wilderness travel, including across the boundary of adjacent wilderness areas in our neighboring parks or forests.
 However, leaving the trail to enter at a different location requires a new permit.